-In row 3, calculate the sum of your personnel and other costs.
+In row (4), calculate the sum of your personnel, other direct costs and indirect costs.

-The maximum funding which is allowed in this call is set at 50 000 \in for an experiment of the category 'Scientific excellence', 40 000 \in for an experiment of the category 'Innovation by SME', and 100 000 \in for an extension.
+The maximum funding which is allowed in this call is set at 50 000 \in for an Experiment of the category 'Scientific excellence', and 40 000 \in for an Experiment of the category 'Innovation by SMEs'.